xrdocs/8000/_tutorials/cisco-8000-disk-encryption.md

 # Conclusion
 This article demonstrated how to activate disk encryption feature on Cisco 8000 routers.
 This functionality helps operating Cisco 8000 routers with the highest level of security.
 A future evolution of this feature is planned to provide full disk encryption.

+# Acknowledgement
+I’d like to thanks Rakesh Kandula for his review and feedback.